smurph50/smurph50.github.io/index.md

 ---

 I’m a postdoc working in cell engineering using data science and bioinformatics.
 I use a mix of computational and wet lab experiments to answer scientific questions.
-My projects vary from broad moonshots and to very specific basic science.
+My projects vary from broad moonshots to very specific basic science.

 My research interests:
 - Prevention of heart failure by making cardiomyocytes ischemia-proof